What is Wildcrafted Sea Moss? Is it Good for Our Planet?

 As much as adding more seaweed to the ocean is a better option than wildcrafting, adding a marine noxious weed can cause a lot more harm than good.
 Numerous cases are succinctly presented in Seaweed Invasions – A Synthesis of Ecological, Economic and Legal Imperatives (2008) by Professor Craig R. Johnson.

-As you can see, looking at the question ‘what is wildcrafted sea moss?’ simply touches the tip of the topic.
+As you can see, looking at the question ‘What is wildcrafted sea moss?’ simply touches the tip of the topic.
 There are more dynamic elements to this that require consideration as a priority.

 Particularly over the romantic ideal that your sea moss came from a pristine beach that grew there naturally.
 That to me is an indication enough that it is not the right thing to wildcraft for commercial purposes.

-Last Updated on 2 months by D&C Editorial Team
+Last Updated on 4 weeks by D&C Editorial Team

 4 thoughts on “What is Wildcrafted Sea Moss?
 Is it Good for Our Planet?”